LaravelDaily/Eloquent-Performance-05-Select/README.md

-## Eloquent Performance Course: Demo of N+1 Queries and Debugbar
+## Eloquent Performance Course: Demo of Select Fields

 One repository from my course about Eloquent Performance.